syncfusion-content/mobilejavascript-docs/MobileJS/api/ejmDropDownList.md

 ### locale `string`
 {:#members:locale}

 Specifies the localization to adopt the required language.
-In DropDownList control, localization support given for watermark text property.
+In DropDownList control, localization support given for watermarkText property.

 #### Default Value